LADY JULIANA - From Frank C. Bowen's

 The Edwin Fox made one voyage as

-a convict transport to Western Australia
+convict transport to Western Australia

 in 1858.
 She was purchased by Shaw,